OUR LIFE TOGETHER

 St. Luke participates in Gods Work Our Hands Sunday each year.
 As part of this special day we prepare lunches for the Helping Up Mission and also prepare lunches that church members can take in their cars to give to those individuals they might encounter on the corners of Baltimore.

 This year we held our 1st Annual Shirley Schoenberger Memorial Crab Feast.
 Shirley was an integral part of our music and food ministries.
 Special thanks to Scott of Parkville Crabs for all his help in making this event a huge success.
-Look for information and tickets for the 2nd Annual Shirley Schoenberger Memorial Crab Feast, tentative date October 2020.
+The 2nd Annual Shirley Schoenberger Memorial Crab Feast, was October 2020.
+Due to the pandemic orders were curbside pick-up.

 Worship centers our life of faith.
 We are nurtured through God's word, water, bread, and prayer; then, we are sent into the world to share God's good news.